w3c/wai-easy-checks/content/skip-link.md

 ### What to look for

-Occaisionally the skip navigation link is not the frst link on a page, however the checking tool we have provided here only checks the first link for skipping down the current page.
+Occasionally the skip navigation link is not the first link on a page.
+However the checking tool we have provided here only checks the first link for skipping down the current page.

 The wording of the link doesn't matter too much as long as the purpose is clear.
 Common wording includes: